tsj2003/image-classification-cerebrium-/README.md

     - Onnx Model loading and prediction call
     - Pre-processing of the Image
 - Things needed to deploy the code to banana dev
+- test_server.py | codebase to make a call to the model deployed on banana dev
+    - This should accept the path of image and return/print the name of class the image belongs to
+    - And also accept a flag to run preset custom tests, where you make calls to the banana deployed models using the two images and verify results like you are expected to do in test_onnx.py
+    - also report time one banana dev call takes
 - Github Actions pipeline that can do following:
     - Pre-Deployment Pipeline:
         - Build the docker image
         - Run Onnx converter to see if it works
         - Run tests cases on converted ONNNX model
     - Post-Deployment Pipeline:
+        - cron job scheduled using Github action
+        - basically for health check, calls the test_server.py to run automated tests
+        - run the tests every 24 hours, and report the time taken by the banana dev call
 - Readme File | which has steps to run/use all the deliverables with proper details, such that a person who has no prior information of this repo can understand and run this easily with no blockers.
 - Hint: You need to use Deploy From Github option, and make a fork of their public template.
     - Follow steps mentioned in the banana dev documentation